Our site uses cookies to give you the best experience.

 Any sort of smart tech will need a WiFi connection to get it linked up to your TV – that’s why it’s worth thinking about a WiFi extender if your TV’s going to be far away from your router.
 If you’re wanting to use things like streaming services, you might need to download the app onto your TV first.

 You can, but it can be a bit tricky depending on where your TV’s going.
 Wall-mounting your TV means you’ll need to find the studs in your wall first.
-Or, if you want to leave it to the experts, have a look at our TV installation service here.

 It is if you’re used to taking care of DIY jobs around the house.
 You’ll have to find the studs in the wall, drill in the right spots, and make sure you’re using the right brackets to fit the VESA sizes of your TV.
-Don’t worry if you don’t want to take the job on yourself – we can sort it all out for you.

 Flat screen TVs usually come with holes in the back where the brackets will fit, so installing them is quite easy – just make sure your TV’s VESA size matches with the wall mount.
 If you want it to sit close to the wall, your best option is a fixed wall mount.